tjnull/cygor/README.md

 # Installing Cygor

-There are a few methods that are supported to install cygor: pip, pipx, uv, and docker.
+There are a few methods that are supported to install Cygor: pip, pipx, uv, and docker.

 ## Installing with pipx